ONLINE THERAPY & COUNSELLING FOR MUSLIM WOMEN

 Step 1

-You will receive messages from “Overcome Anxiety” to confirm and remind you of your online appointment, and the meeting link will be emailed to you 30 minutes before your free session.
-It is recommended you open it in a Google Chrome browser.
+You will receive messages from “Overcome Anxiety” to confirm and remind you of your virtual appointment, and the meeting link will be emailed to you thirty minutes before your free session.
+It is recommended that you open the link in a Google Chrome browser.
+You will also receive the link to a brief intake form; your responses will help me prepare for our consultation, so that we may make the most of our time together, In Sha Allah.

 Step 2